We are a community determined to help anyone affected by cancer in Ireland

 Providing free cancer information and support

-- Cancer Nurses provide free information and advice for patients and their loved ones through the Cancer Support Line on Freephone 1800 200 700, online, and in-person at our Daffodil Centres in hospitals across Ireland.
+- Cancer Nurses provide free information and advice for patients and their loved ones through the Support Line on Freephone 1800 200 700, online, and in-person at our Daffodil Centres in hospitals across Ireland.

 - We offer emotional support for patients and the loved ones of patients who are finding it hard to deal with a cancer diagnosis.
 Through our Survivor Support Programme, newly diagnosed cancer patients are connected to cancer survivor volunteers who provide one-to-one support in person or over the phone.
 We also fund free counselling for people affected by cancer in communities across the country.